ionic-team/stencil/BREAKING_CHANGES.md

 DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)
 was needed in the current browser, and include one if so.
 This field should be removed from a project's Stencil configuration file (`stencil.config.ts`).

+### Legacy Cache Stats Config Flag Removed

+The `enableCacheStats` flag was used in legacy behavior for caching, but has not been used for some time.
+This flag has been removed from Stencil's API and should be removed from any projects' Stencil configs.

 ### Drop Node 14 Support